openedx/edx-platform/docs/decisions/0017-assets-without-python.rst

    * - + **Build stage 4: Compile default SCSS** into CSS for legacy LMS/CMS frontends.

      -  ``paver compile_sass``

-       TODO.
-Mention libsass.
+       Paver task that invokes ``sass.compile`` (from the libsass Python package) and ``rtlcss`` (installed by npm) for several different directories of SCSS.

+       Note: libsass is pinned to a 2015 version with a non-trivial upgrade path.
+Installing it requires compiling a large C extension, noticably affecting Docker image build time.

      - ``assets/build.sh common``

-       TODO
+       Bash reimplementation, calling ``node-sass`` and ``rtlcss``.

+       The initial implementation of build.sh may use ``sassc``, a CLI provided by libsass, instead of node-sass.
+Then, ``sassc`` can be replaced by ``node-sass`` as part of a subsequent frontend framework upgrade effort.

    * - + **Build stage 5: Compiled themes' SCSS** into CSS for legacy LMS/CMS frontends.
 The default SCSS is used as a base, and theme-provided SCSS files are used as overrides.
 Themes are searched for from some number of operator-specified theme directories.

-     - ``paver compile_sass``
+     - ``./manage.py [lms|cms] compile_sass``, or
+       ``paver compile_sass --theme-dirs ...``

+       The management command is a wrapper around the paver task.
+The former looks up the list of theme search directories from Django settings and site configuration; the latter requires them to be supplied as arguments.

        TODO

-     - ``assets/build.sh themes``

-       TODO
+     - ``./manage.py [lms|cms] compile_sass``
+       ``assets/build.sh themes --theme-dirs ...``

+       The management command will remain available, but it will need to be updated to point at the Bash script, which will replace the paver task (see build stage 4 for details).

+       The overall asset *build* action will use the Bash script; this means that list of theme directories will need to be provided as arguments, but it ensures that the build can remain Python-free.

    * - **Collect** the built static assets from edx-platform to another location (the ``STATIC_ROOT``) so that they can be efficiently served *without* Django's webserver.
 This step, by nature, requires Python and Django in order to find and organize the assets, which may come from edx-platform itself or from its many installed Python and NPM packages.
-This is only done for production environments, where it is usually desirable to serve assets with something efficient like NGINX.
+This is only needed for **production** environments, where it is usually desirable to serve assets with something efficient like NGINX.

      - ``paver update_assets``

-       TODO
+       Paver task wrapping a call to the standard Django `collectstatic <https://docs.djangoproject.com/en/4.1/ref/contrib/staticfiles/#collectstati>`_ command.
+It adds ``--noinput`` and a list of ``--ignore`` file patterns to the command call.

-     - ``./manage.py lms collectstatic && ./manage.py cms collectstatic``
+     - ``./manage.py lms collectstatic --noinput && ./manage.py cms collectstatic --noinput``

-       TODO
+       The standard Django interface will be used without a wrapper.
+The ignore patterns will be added to edx-platform's `staticfiles app configuration <https://docs.djangoproject.com/en/4.1/ref/contrib/staticfiles/#customizing-the-ignored-pattern-list>`_ so that they do not need to be supplied as part of the command.

    * - **Watch** static assets for changes in the background.
 When a change occurs, rebuild them automatically, so that the Django webserver picks up the changes.
-This is only necessary in development environments.
-A few different sets of assets may be watched: XModule assets, Webpack assets, default SCSS, and theme SCSS.
+This is only necessary in **development** environments.
+A few different sets of assets may be watched: XModule fragments, Webpack assets, default SCSS, and theme SCSS.

      - ``paver watch_assets``

-       TODO
+       Paver task that invokes ``webpack --watch`` for Webpack assets and watchdog (a Python library) for other assets.

      - ``assets/build.sh --watch <stage>``

        where ``<stage>`` if one of the build stages described above

-       TODO.
+       Bash wrapprers around invocation(s) of `watchman <https://facebook.github.io/watchman/>`_, a popular file-watching library maintained by Meta.
+Watchman is already installed into edx-platform (and other services) via the pywatchman pip wrapper package.

+       Note: This adds a Python dependency to build.sh.
+However, we could be clear that watchman is an *optional* dependency of build.sh, enabling the optional ``--watch`` feature.
+This would keep the *build* action Python-free.
+Alternatively, watchman is also availble Python-free via apt and homebrew.

 Notes on Tutor
 ==============